Garden with Japanese knotweed near residential property in South Yorkshire

 Why Japanese knotweed is such a problem for house sales

-Japanese knotweed is an invasive plant with an exceptionally aggressive root system.
+Japanese knotweed is an invasive non-native plant with an exceptionally aggressive root system.
 The roots can penetrate building foundations, drainage systems, and walls, and they can regrow from tiny fragments left in soil.
 Once established, it is extremely difficult to eradicate without a specialist treatment programme.
+Government guidance on preventing the spread of Japanese knotweed sets out the legal duties of property owners.

-A standard estate agent sale becomes substantially harder, because the majority of buyers will not pass their mortgage application once the survey identifies knotweed.
+A standard estate agent sale becomes substantially harder, because the majority of buyers will not pass their mortgage application once the surveyor's report flags knotweed inside the 7-metre zone.

 The TA6 Property Information Form, which you complete as part of any sale, includes a direct question about Japanese knotweed.
 You must answer honestly.

 Declaring knotweed on a TA6 does not prevent a sale.
-Failing to declare it when you know it is present can constitute misrepresentation, which can give a buyer the right to rescind the sale after completion and claim damages from you.
-The risk of non-disclosure is greater than the risk of honesty.
+Failing to declare it can give a buyer the right to rescind and claim damages.
+The risk of non-disclosure now clearly outweighs the risk of honesty.

 Active knotweed versus remediated knotweed